Trust · last updated June 2026

 The data agent connects to your warehouse using credentials you provide and executes read-only SQL by default.
 Mutating operations are opt-in per connector and require an approval policy.

-We do not copy warehouse data into Deepslate.
+We do not copy warehouse data into Embrasure.
 We persist only column metadata (the catalog), semantic definitions, query plans, and the rows returned to a chat session — which are bounded by per-workspace row limits.

 02